-1. You'll Get Muscle-Building Amino Acids
+1. The Paleo Diet Provides Plenty of Muscle-Building Amino Acids

-Because many endurance athletes focus on starches (breads, cereals, pasta, rice, and potatoes) and sugars at the expense of meats, particularly following a hard workout, they get precious little muscle-building BCAA in their diets.
 By consuming high amounts of animal protein (and hence BCAA) along with sufficient carbohydrates, athletes can rapidly reverse the natural breakdown of muscle that occurs following a workout and thereby reduce recovery time and train at a greater intensity at the next session.

 2. You'll Neutralize Your Blood Acidity